 Auto body shops handle the exterior fixes of your vehicle.
 At Jerry Seiner Collision Center, we have everything we need to get you back on the road.
 Our trained technicians are very knowledgeable about auto body repairs and can perform them in a timely manner.
 We primarily specialize in repairing body panels, paint, and sometimes framework.
 We will also use quality OEM parts to ensure you are getting the best value for your money.

 If left unrepaired, dents and many other surface defects can cause the body of your vehicle to deteriorate over time.
 It’s best to address dent damage immediately after an accident so the auto body shop can fix it right away.
+The cost of the dent repair will depend on various factors.

 Paint and rock scratches happen often and are the reasons for rust and other underlying car damage.
 When left unattended, these issues can cause your vehicle to corrode and have long-lasting damage that can worsen over time.
 A Collision Repair Center repairs paint damage and give your car a fresh new look.